ChorusOne/opus-pool-sdk/README.md

 The SDK interface is implemented as Typescript library `opus-pool`, which is distributed under Apache 2.0 license.

+## Introduction

+Welcome to the OPUS Pool SDK tutorial.
+The OPUS Pool, created by Chorus One, offers a non-custodial Ethereum pooling solution that turns ETH staking into a straightforward process.
+This SDK enables easy integration with pools, including those operated by Chorus One, allowing users to stake any amount of ETH and start earning rewards immediately.
+It’s powered by StakewiseV3’s audited and secure smart contracts and leverages Chorus One's proprietary [MEV Research](https://chorus.one/categories/mev) for enhanced returns.
+Whether you're interested in liquid staking, automated restaking of rewards, or creating a regulated pool for specific users, this guide will walk you through leveraging the OPUS Pool SDK to its full potential.

 ## Integration flow
 ![integration flow](./book/media/integration.png)